 Figure 8.5.2-1: AI/ML model information storage procedure

-1. The model repository consumer (e.g. MTME-enhanced ADAES or AIML enablement server) sends an AI/ML model information storage request to the model repository to store a model.
+1. The model repository consumer (e.g. MTME-enhanced ADAES or AIML enablement server or VAL server or ADAE client) sends an AI/ML model information storage request to the model repository to store a model.
 The model included in the request can be one trained by the repository consumer or its information can be provisioned to the repository consumer.
 The request contains information elements as described in Table 8.5.4.1-1.

 NOTE 1: The detailed definition of the security requirements within the ML model storage requirements is within SA3 scope.